MysteryPancake/Houdini-Fun/README.md

 ## Copernicus: Rasterize Points in World Space

-Qwak on Discord was wondering how to avoid UV seams when rasterizing points.
+Qwak on Discord wanted to avoid UV seams when rasterizing points.
 One way is making a custom rasterizer in VEX.

-In VEX, you can convert from UV space to world space using `uvsample()`, so the distance becomes 3D rather than 2D.
+In VEX you can convert from UV to world space using `uvsample()`, so the distance becomes 3D rather than 2D.

 <img src="./images/cops/cops_rasterize_world_space.png" width="700">